jlucka625/SpiritSpat/README.md

 # SpiritSpat
 Rapid Prototype game made in Unity

-My Scripts (found in the Assets/Scripts folder):
+All of the scripts for this project can be found in the Assets/Scripts folder.
+Some scripts with my most significant contributions are:

 Spire Ability